SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 There are two options to make this happen:

 - You can have each site owner do this on their behalf by using a wizard that can be launched from the user interface.
 - You can perform a bulk operation in which you connect an Office 365 Group to a series of sites at one time.
-This option is preferred for enterprise customers because it enables you to control the used configuration (public/private, site classification, alias name).
+This option is preferred for enterprise customers because it enables you to control the configuration (public/private, site classification, alias name).

 For more information, see [Connect to an Office 365 Group](modernize-connect-to-office365-group.md).

-### Switch to a modern tenant scoped branding
+### Switch to a modern tenant-scoped branding

-Having SharePoint (team) sites use your company branding is a very common thing and for classic sites you've used one or more of the following components: site themes, alternate CSS and master pages.
-Master pages and alternate CSS are however not compatible with the modern user interface, so you will need to evaluate whether these branding customizations are still relevant or not.
-Classic site themes are respected in a modern user interface but since we now have tenant controlled site theming, switching over to that model will future proof your modernized site.
+Using your company branding on SharePoint (team) sites is very common, and for classic sites you used one or more of the following components: site themes, alternate CSS, and master pages.
+However, alternate CSS and master pages are not compatible with the modern user interface, so you must evaluate whether these branding customizations are still relevant.

+While classic site themes are respected in a modern user interface, we now have tenant-controlled site theming, so switching over to that model will future proof your modernized site.

 For more information, see [Modernize site branding](modernize-branding.md).